Home

 Alcohol consumption has a dramatic impact on the health and well-being of those who drink and the lives of family and friends they touch.

-While most people are safe and responsible drinkers, alcoholism facts show that the minority who consume excess quantities on a regular basis have an impact that “ripples outward to encompass their families, friends, and communities,” according to information published by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+While most people are safe and responsible drinkers, statistics show that the minority who consume excess quantities on a regular basis have an impact that “ripples outward to encompass their families, friends, and communities,” according to information published by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 There are abundant, compelling alcoholism facts that point to the health risks and impact of the disease.
 Here are some highlights.